ranim-dot/grinding_leetcode/README.md

 - Utilized a dictionary for efficiency.

 **Thought Process:**
-- Considered alternative solutions, such as we can use a max heap to efficiently find the k most frequent elements.
+- Considered alternative solutions, such as using a max heap to efficiently find the k most frequent elements.
 This alternative approach has a time complexity of O(n log k) instead of O(n log n), which can be more efficient when k is much smaller than n.
   ```python
     import heapq
     from typing import List